matomo-org/matomo-for-wordpress/readme.txt

 = How do you ensure quality?
 The Matomo project uses an ever-expanding comprehensive set of thousands of unit tests and hundreds of automated integration tests, system tests, JavaScript tests, and screenshot UI tests, running on a continuous integration server as part of its software quality assurance.
 [Learn more](https://developer.matomo.org/guides/tests)

-= Does the Matomo Mobile App work with WordPress?
-No, this doesn't work just yet.
-It will likely be possible to use Matomo for Android / iOS once Matomo 4 has been released as it will have a new feature called [app specific passwords](https://github.com/matomo-org/matomo/issues/6559).

 = Can I disable the Tag Manager?
 The Tag Manager can be disabled by placing `define('MATOMO_DISABLE_TAG_MANAGER', true);` in your `wp-config.php`.